setlocale(3p) - phpMan

 The locale argument is a pointer to a character string containing the

-defined for all settings of category:
+are defined for all settings of category:

-Specifies the minimal environment for C-language translation
+"POSIX" Specifies the minimal environment for C-language transla-

-POSIX locale is the default at entry to main().
+default global locale at entry to main().

-"C" Equivalent to "POSIX" .
+"C" Equivalent to "POSIX".

 "" Specifies an implementation-defined native environment.
-This

 A null pointer